evilusean/Khan/Trig-PreCalc/GM-Trigonometry.md

 | **Min Points (Valleys)**| $(x, k-a)$ | **Relative Maximums** of the downward "U" |
 | **Period** | $2\pi/b$ | $2\pi/b$ (Same as cosine) |

----

-#### 4. Why Use a Guide?
-(Engineering Perspective)
-Using a guide wave ensures you never misplace your asymptotes.
-In engineering systems involving **Impedance** or **Stress Analysis**, the secant function represents values that "blow up" to infinity.
-The cosine guide helps you visualize exactly where those critical failures (asymptotes) occur in relation to the oscillation of the system.
 ![[Pasted image 20260113170650.png]]